nolan-supra/TS-SDK_Create-Resource-Account-And-Publish-Package/README.md

 This example does the following...
 * Generates a new SupraAccount
 * Funds the new SupraAccount/Registers it on-chain
-* Derives the resource account address from source address (new SupraAccount) and optional seed
+* Derives the resource account address from source address (new SupraAccount) and unique seed
 * Sets the named addresses values according to addresses from steps 1 and 2.
 * Builds the publish payload and extracts the data from JSON output
 * Creates a raw txn object for resource_account::create_resource_account_and_publish_package